Security Recommendations

 Do not use NTLMv1 Auth with an untrusted network.
 This encryption option is insecure and vulnerable.

-When an administrators group is required, ensure the group members are correct.
-Administration group members have full permissions to modify or delete the share data.
+When an administrator group is required, verify the group members are correctly configured.
+Administration group members have full permission to modify or delete the share data.

 Using Secure Shell (SSH) to connect to your TrueNAS is very helpful when issuing commands through the CLI.
 SSH settings are in Services after clicking the (pencil).